thedzy/goprogress/README.md

 - More of a proper class structure and can be instantiated
 - Using constants for things like Mode (and now style) to be set
 - Working windows sizing

+### 2.1.1

+- Updated to take options at the Draw command.
+Due to limitations with GO, you cannot override any parameter with 0, or false or "".
+One day I will make this pointers, but there is a lot of change to accommodate
+- Slight reorganisation in code
+- Fixed an error when passing an empty string to the wait bar.